neo4j-examples/appsec-asvs-bot/README.md

 If you want to recalculate the embeddings (with a different model or params), delete them and the index and recalculate using `calculate_embeddings.py` as an example

+If you want to import a fresh version of ASVS use code under `/parser`.

 For more details, see https://neo4j.com/developer-blog/asvs-security-graph-chatbot/